-- In person at the Meeting, subject to COVID restrictions
+- In person at the Meeting

-- By proxy (mail or fax)
+- By proxy (mail)

 - By telephone

 - By internet

 See the instructions in the enclosed proxy form.

 You are a beneficial shareholder if your shares are held in the name of a nominee.
 That is, your certificate was deposited with a bank, trust company, securities broker, trustee or other institution.
 You are also called a non-registered shareholder.